Myth Busting: Language Around Autism

 Similarly, a non-speaking autistic person may be labelled as low-functioning even if their other traits aren’t prominent.
 A person’s experience with autism isn’t about how ‘severe’ it is or how highly they ‘function’ – more useful is understanding what support they need.

-Speaking of support, this myth can also prevent autistic people from accessing the support they need.
+Speaking of support, this myth can also prevent autistic people from accessing the support they require.
 As we’ve established, these labels create confusion by putting people into inaccurate boxes.
 And these boxes are often used to decide whether somebody deserves or needs support.
 This can prevent some autistic people from getting the care they need and lead to others receiving the wrong kind of ‘help’.

 Functioning labels are also one of the reasons that autistic people are often not listened to.
 And this is the case even when the topic of discussion is autism.
 Those labelled as high-functioning are often told they cannot talk for all autistic people because they have fewer needs.
 And those labelled as low-functioning are ignored because they are either non-speaking or not considered ‘able enough’.